androsyahreza/provinces-cities-api/README.md

 | POST | /cities | Create new city |
 | PUT | /cities{id} | Update a city |
 | DELETE | /cities{id} | Delete a city |

+You can test this API endpoint by using the postman application. please [Click Here](/assets/postman-collection) to download the **postman collection** that was created for this project.

 ## Setup
 To run this project, install it locally using npm: